FlyingFathead/IRCBot-OpenAI-API/README.md

 1. Install the required packages with `pip install -r requirements.txt`
 2. Crank your OpenAI access token into either an environment variable or into `api_token.txt` within the same directory.
-3. Edit the Python file for your bot configuration.
-Set up things such as admin nicks etc. Change what you don't fancy into your liking.
+3. Edit the `config.json` for your bot configuration.
+Set up things such as admin nicks, your bot's details, other options etc. Change whatever you deem necessary.
 4. Launch `python IRCbot-OpenAI-API.py` and off you go!

-The bot has a chat history memory but only does API calls whenever it's addressed with lines starting with the bot's nick with a  : , so that it's not babbling with replies to every single thing that's being said.
-You "might" want to rate limit it on bigger channels.
+The bot has a chat history memory that you can adjust in `config.json`, the `RESPOND_TO_ALL` switch set to `true` makes the bot answer to everyone on the channel, with it set to `false`, the bot only answers to people "talking to it" (with lines starting with `<botname>:`).
+Rate limit adjustments are extremely handy for that, use either `!ratelimit <seconds>` on the channel or as admin, `/msg <bot> !rametlimit <seconds>`.

 More options & functionalities, such as token counting and improved rate limiting + fallback methods are WIP.